Bank of England warns of rising inflation, but rates held - WTMJ

 Both decisions had been widely anticipated in financial markets.

+The committee sounded a relatively upbeat tone about the British economy but offered few hints about when it will begin withdrawing some of its stimulus or increasing borrowing rates.

+It said the recovery has been most pronounced in the consumer-facing services, such as retail and hospitality, for which restrictions were loosened in April.

-The committee sounded a relatively upbeat tone about the British economy since it last met in early May.
-It said bank staff have revised their expectations higher for second quarter growth by around 1.5 percentage points since then as restrictions on economic activity have eased.
-The bank now expects output in June to be only around 2.5% below its level in the fourth quarter of 2019, just before the pandemic struck.
+The recovery has been stronger than the bank anticipated, and as a result it raised its second-quarter growth forecasts for the British economy by around 1.5 percentage points.
+It now believes output in June will only be about 2.5% below the fourth quarter of 2019, just before the pandemic triggered a recession.

-It said the recovery has been most pronounced in the consumer-facing services for which restrictions were loosened in April.
+The U.K. experienced one of the world’s deepest recessions last year as three successive lockdowns hobbled the economy.

 Restrictions across the U.K. have been lifted over recent months following a monthlong winter lockdown and the rapid rollout of vaccines.
 Much of the British economy, which shrank around 10% in 2020, has reopened though an array of social distancing restrictions remain in place.

-However, the most recent planned easing for England that was due to begin this week was delayed by a month because of a resurgence in the virus, this one the more dangerous delta variant.
+However, the most recent easing due to begin this week was delayed by a month because of a resurgence in the virus, this one the more contagious delta variant.
 Now, the British government hopes to lift all remaining restrictions on social contact on July 19.
-The other nations of the U.K. — Scotland, Wales and Northern Ireland — have been broadly coming out of lockdown in the same way as England
+The other nations of the U.K. — Scotland, Wales and Northern Ireland — have been broadly coming out of lockdown in the same way as England.

-The committee said the “direct economic implications of the delay in the final stages of the relaxation of COVID restrictions were likely to be relatively small compared with the impact of the re-openings of retail and hospitality activities that had already occurred.”
+The committee said the “direct economic implications” of the delay were “likely to be relatively small compared with the impact of the re-openings of retail and hospitality activities that had already occurred.”

 The committee also appeared to take a fairly sanguine view on the recent spike in inflation.
 Like others, the U.K. has seen price pressures increase in recent months as the global economy rebounds.